An important note regarding this FAQ

 - Will all courses also be available online?
 Will students be able to choose an online option for classes in addition to or instead of in-person classes?

 Not all courses are available online.
 Some courses will only be offered in-person because the curriculum/pedagogy does not lend itself easily to online, such as lab or studio courses.
 The type of delivery for each class will be available in the course schedule during registration.

 - Can students fulfill the lab portion of their courses, such as chemistry, from home?

 In most cases, the answer is no. Most labs cannot be replicated online without substantial loss in what would be gained during the lab.
 There may be some exceptions; Chem 111 is planning to offer an online version of the lab.
 And physics is investigating a possibility for labs at the introductory level.

-- Will all on-campus courses be taught in person?
+- Are all on-campus courses taught in person?

-On-campus courses will be taught in person but there may be some remote components.
+On-campus courses are taught in person but there may be some remote components.
 Instructors are devising plans for their courses in order to limit close contact in the classroom and to meet the needs of students who are learning remotely.

-On-campus courses will be offered in a variety of formats as determined by the faculty member.
-Some will be only in-person, some will have a mix of online and in-person and others will be online for content delivery.
+On-campus courses are offered in a variety of formats as determined by the faculty member.
+Some are only in-person, some have a mix of online and in-person and others are online for content delivery.
 Faculty members are working out the best plans for their classes; what works in one class may not work in another.
-Faculty will have office hours and will be available to meet, even if the course content is online.
+Faculty will have office hours and be available to meet, even if the course content is online.

 - If hybrid teaching occurs for in-residence students, what will the balance be for in-person and online components?
 Will online instruction be synchronous (in real time) or asynchronous?